-The Authority continues to secure funding through the Federal Aviation Administration (FAA) and the Georgia Department of Transportation (GDOT) for aviation-related capital improvement projects.
+The Authority continues to secure funding through the Federal Aviation Administration (FAA) and GDOT for aviation-related capital improvement projects.
 These capital improvements are depicted on the Airport Layout Plan (ALP), which was updated and approved by the FAA in 2009.
 The ALP depicts Areas B, C, E and other defined parcels that show new hangar development and other capital improvements.